Concept of Formal and Functional Regions and Territorial Studies!

 That is, homogeneity within one region is no longer used as a criterion for establishing a region.
 The parts that exist in one area are heterogeneous, such as cities and villages, but have functional relationships so that the two become interrelated.
 Therefore, it is possible that in an area that is administratively defined as a city, there are non -urbanized areas .

-See also difference between charter and public schools
+See also difference between combustion and respiration

 A more detailed discussion on urban areas will be carried out separately in the module on urban areas which has been studied by several other researchers.
 These functional relationships are usually seen in the form of movement of goods, services, and people from one part to another within one area.